2019 North American Sheep Shearing Challenge

 - Semi Finals & Finals: 6:30PM

-Entry and accreditation forms are due by June 13th, 2019.
+Entry and accreditation forms are due by June 14th, 2019 at 4:00PM MST.
 NO LATE ENTRIES WILL BE ACCEPTED.

 Promptness of entry helps us determine sheep numbers, and prepare your competitor packages.
 An official exhibitor accreditation pass is required for park entry and must be purchased with your entry.